Thought leadership › Global guide

 - standardised chapters, with quick and easy comparisons

 - the official text of 2010 OECD Transfer Pricing Guidelines

 That's why Taxand has collaborated with the IBFD to produce this guide.
-Key transfer pricing information has been provided and assessed by Taxand transfer pricing practitioners and IBFD professionals used to working with multinationals.
-The content therefore presents a domestic as well as an international context.
-By standardising the structure of the chapters, quick and easy comparisons between countries can be made.
+Key TP information has been provided and assessed by Taxand TP practitioners and IBFD professionals experienced in working with multinationals.
+These global practitioners, present their domestic expertise, in an international context.

 Use this guide as a reference tool to get you started.
 Then consider seeking advice to approach transfer pricing not merely as a matter of risk management but also as a highly effective international tax planning tool, taking all areas of taxation into account.